Debra Messing says new season of 'Will & Grace' features 'big sweeping changes'

 - performer

-- Sean Hayes, Eric McCormack, Debra Messing, Megan Mullally
+- Debra Messing, Eric McCormack, Sean Hayes, Megan Mullally

 - broadcaster